 Alternately known as Killy Hauk, Kitty Hock, and Killy Honk before its current name came into general use, Kitty Hawk to most people means one thing: the Wright brothers’ first powered airplane flight more than a century ago, on December 17, 1903.
 Lured by the steady winds that blow in from the Atlantic and by the high sand dunes that cover the shore, Wilbur and Orville Wright first came to the Outer Banks in 1900 and returned every year thereafter with prototype kites and gliders built out of bicycle parts, which they fine-tuned to create the world’s first airplane.
-Their tale is truly one of the great adventure and success stories of the modern age, and the site of their experiments has been preserved as the Wright Brothers National Memorial.
-First stop is the visitors center (252/473-2111, daily, $4), which includes a number of exhibits tracing the history of human efforts to fly.
-Every hour, rangers give engaging talks alongside a full-sized replica of the Wright brothers’ first plane.
+Their tale is truly one of the great adventure and success stories of the modern age, and the site of their experiments has been preserved as the Wright Brothers National Memorial ($7 adults).
+First stop is the visitors center (252/473-2111, daily) which includes a number of exhibits tracing the history of human efforts to fly.
+There are daily ranger-led talks and tours that visit the site of the first flight.

 In commemoration of the conquest of the air by the brothers Wilbur and Orville Wright.
 Conceived by genius, achieved by dauntless resolution and unconquerable faith.